You Credit Score- How's Your FICO?

 TransUnion, Equifax, and Experian, the three major credit reporting agencies, each have a proprietary formula for building your credit score.
 The original FICO score was developed by Fair Isaac and Company.
 Experian uses this model and calls its score FICO.
 Equifax's model, based on FICO, is called BEACON, while TransUnion, which also uses a slightly modified FICO, calls its score EMPIRICA.
 While the formulas vary from one agency to another, the differences aren't huge; each agency uses the following factors in calculating your credit score:

-- Credit History - How long have you had credit?
+- Your Credit History - How long have you had credit?

-Did you know?
-FICO scores are used for more than just determining whether or not you qualify for a mortgage.
+FICO scores affect more than your ability to get a loan.
+They also affect your interest rate.
 Lenders give lower interest rates to individuals with higher scores.